The Finest Ingredients

 - Are easier to bind and therefore eliminate the need for chemical binding agents.

-Honey is commonly used as a ingredients in Traditional Chinese Herbal pills.
+Honey Scum Scums on the honey after several hours of cooking Honey is commonly used as a ingredients in Traditional Chinese Herbal pills.
 One main reason is that it makes easy for the powder to bind together to form pills.
 Though it is entirely possible to form a pills without a honey, it tends to fall apart very easily.
 Thus, it is not suited for the production in bigger quantity.
 In more modern production method used by large manufacturers, chemical binding agents & preservatives are commonly used to stabilize the pills for the sake of mass production, which in turn sacrifice the quality of the pills.
 We are of course strongly against using ingredients that may negatively impact health.
 One of the reasons why honey is used as an ingredient is that it is the best form of natural preservative.
 It also dissolves in the digestive tract very easily compared to harsh chemical preservatives.
 Therefore the efficacy of the herb ingredients remains intact.
 However, it must be properly processed before used as an ingredient.
 It is a very simple method to purify the honey.
 It is again a time-consuming, but necessary step in order to produce the best quality pills.
-Here is how:

 Forming the Pills